arturdoruch/PaginatorBundle/README.md

 # Installation

-1. Add the following line to your composer.json require block
+Add the following line to your composer.json require block
 ```sh
 "arturdoruch/paginator-bundle": "dev-master"
 ```
-and add this code into requrements key.
-If "requirements" key doesn't exists create them.
+and this into repositories key.
+If "repositories" key doesn't exists create them.
 ```sh
 "repositories": [
   {